Heat Energy Required to Turn Ice into Steam

 It takes a certain amount of heat energy or thermal energy to turn ice into water and water into steam.

-When you heat a material, you are adding kinetic energy to its molecules and usually raising its temperature.
-The only exception is when the material reaches its melting or boiling points.
-At those two temperatures, the heat energy goes into changing the state of the material.
-After the state has changed, the temperature will rise again with added heat.
+When you heat a material, you are adding thermal kinetic energy to its molecules and usually raising its temperature.
+The only exception is when the material reaches its melting point or boiling point.
+At those two temperatures, the heat energy goes into changing the state or phase of the material.
+After the state has changed, the temperature will rise again with added thermal energy.